physcrowley/physcrowley.github.io/pages/bbc/tracking.md

 - [x] plan course content items for all 4 programming courses in the first semester
 - [x] devise modular, regular-interval assessment system that includes interviews and allows for retakes
+  - [x] Set-up student local datastructure (SQLlite and JSON)
+  - [x] Test connections to Google API
+  - [ ] Create student Sheets copies from contract template based on course
+  - [x] Create script to traverse student copies and produce quizzes based on newly completed and need-to-retake items
 - [ ] prepare all assessment items (questions) for all 4 programming courses
+  - [x] prepare prototype data structure (JSON)
+  - [x] confirm understanding of all items with AI assistant
+  - [ ] generate all items
+  - [ ] review and test all items (test quiz including all items from all sections in both languages)
 - [ ] prepare interview sheets for all content items
+  - [x] identify items for group interview versus individual interview
+  - [ ] generate questions (3 types)
+  - [ ] generate student copies for all interviews based on course
+  - [ ] create script for scheduling interviews based on item status
 - [ ] plan course project sequences for all 4 courses, including senior/junior interactions where appropriate
   - [x] 3U
   - [x] 4U